 Where should all the vinyl records go that DJs and record collectors do not want or need any more?
 They just auction them at a minimal prize.
 And because they have something to say about them that is usually unheard, DIE VORSPIELSERVICE is a very entertaining show with mostly unexpected crazy comments, singing along and enthusiastic audience participation.

 A woman is standing alone at the side of the road – is she a hitchhiker, a prostitute, seeking help, fleeing, displaced, lost or deranged?
 Her looks, anyway, are inconspicuous: apparently local, conventionally dressed, no luggage other than a handbag, aged around 40.
 She is trying to wave down cars.

-Once a cars stops she does not get in but rather tells short excerpts from first-person accounts by women driven into various kinds of dependency through the opened window.
+Once a car stops she does not get in but tells short excerpts from first-person accounts by women driven into various kinds of dependency through the open window.
 The texts are based on the film script of “It Happened Just Before” (Anja Salomonowitz, 2006).

 Carinthia (Austria) as my family’s origin region is the setting for an experiment that inconspicuously confuses stigmatizing tendencies in contemporary image production, involving the local photographer Franziska David who usually works for regional media: The woman dressed in black is a stranger adapting to this and that custom and stands out even more by doing so, her veiled face being a concession to seemingly different, contradictory conventions.